 The Backdrop

-A Pharmaceutical Services Company faced a structural inflection point.
+An Integrated Care Operations Company faced a structural inflection point.
 Years of organizational accretion produced management duplication, blurred decision rights, and spans of control that consumed execution capacity.
-The Client served blue-chip healthcare customers with high switching risk.
+The Client served blue-chip customers with high switching risk.
 Cost reduction was non-negotiable.
 Structural disruption without precision would erode the client relationships anchoring the revenue base.
 FulcrumQ was engaged to reduce cost and strengthen value delivery simultaneously.

 The Challenge

-• Execute $24M in cost reduction by November 2024 while preserving all critical client-facing capabilities
+- Execute $24M in cost reduction while preserving all critical client-facing capabilities

-• Identify an additional $30-40M in productivity improvements over the following 12 to 36 months
+- Identify an additional $30M in productivity improvements over the following 36 months

 The Approach

-FulcrumQ structured a four-week co-created engagement across four workstreams: Medical Benefit Programs, Operations Excellence, Pharmacy and Affordability Services, and Pharmacy Benefit Programs.
-CEO, CFO, and CHRO intake sessions established the value agenda and produced seven structural design principles that governed every decision.
+FulcrumQ structured a four-week co-created engagement across four workstreams: Benefit Programs, Operations Excellence and Affordability Services.
+CXO intake sessions established the value agenda and produced multiple structural design principles that governed every decision.
 FulcrumQ examined spans of control, management layers, decision-right distribution, and headcount alignment to value-creating work.
 A weekly SteerCo cadence maintained alignment as savings plans were co-created with workstream leaders.
 The engagement concluded with a cross-workstream workshop where structural decisions were pressure-tested against client-relationship risk and interdependencies were resolved before execution.

 Management Layer Reduction

-The Senior Manager layer in Operations was the primary structural drag point.
+The Senior Manager layer was the primary structural drag point.
 FulcrumQ eliminated this layer and rationalized Manager roles to a 1:22 span of control.
-This single move shortened the decision chain to front-line execution and accounted for the majority of savings in the Operations workstream, with fully loaded costs declining from approximately $52.7M to a $43.5M target.
+This single move shortened the decision chain to front-line execution and accounted for the majority of savings, with fully loaded costs declining from approximately $52.7M to a $43.5M target.

 Role Architecture Redesign

-A five-layer role hierarchy with overlapping accountability was redesigned into three authority levels: Account Executives owning client portfolio and contracting, Managers owning program and people accountability, and Work Coordinators managing task execution.
+A simpler role hierarchy with overlapping accountability was redesigned into three authority levels: Account Management owning contracting, Managers owning program and people accountability, and Coordinators managing task execution.
 This eliminated work duplication and sharpened decision authority precisely at the client-facing level where revenue risk was highest.

 Critical Role Protection

-Twelve Senior Manager roles were identified for deliberate retention despite the broader layer elimination.
-These roles held direct relationships with the Top 7 customers, the highest-margin and highest-switching-risk accounts in the portfolio.
+Ten Senior Management roles were identified for deliberate retention despite the broader layer elimination.
+These roles held direct relationships with the Top weighted customers, the highest-margin and highest-switching-risk accounts in the portfolio.
 Protecting them prevented operational savings from converting into client-relationship risk on the revenue side.

 Structural Design Guardrails